 7. Share goals

-Everyone shares their goals with the team.
+Everyone shares their goals with the team, along with when they’ll get them done.
 There should be a goal for every team member.

 Pick the close of your choice.